antonytrupe/rfw/README.md

 ## INFO
 how to run
-npm build
+npm install
-npm run start-dev
+npm run dev

 ## TODO
-zoom centered on mouse
-change the position calculation with respect to turning https://math.stackexchange.com/questions/311555/how-to-calculate-the-position-of-a-turning-object-based-on-its-rotation replace node-json-db with redis admin tool to interact with world miles/hour scale collision stay centered on selected characters rightclick move the screen
+package as exe.etc with electron add steam support change the position calculation with respect to turning https://math.stackexchange.com/questions/311555/how-to-calculate-the-position-of-a-turning-object-based-on-its-rotation admin tool to interact with world collision stay centered on selected characters rightclick move the screen